Catel/Catel.Docs/src/vnext/catel-core/ioc/introduction-to-components/typefactory.md

 ## Custom initialization

-All types created with the *TypeFactory* can be initialized with custom code.
-This can be done by implementing the *INeedCustomInitialization* interface.
+All types created with the `TypeFactory` can be initialized with custom code.
+This can be done by implementing the `INeedCustomInitialization` interface.
 As soon as a type is created, the TypeFactory will check whether it implements the INeedCustomInitialization interface.
 If so, it will call the Initialize method of the interface.

+@alert important
-To prevent misuse of the *Initialize* method, it is best to implement the interface explicitly
+To prevent misuse of the `Initialize` method, it is best to implement the interface explicitly
+@end